nils-soderman/motionbuilder-inbetweener/README.md

 Off: Creates the absolute inbetween between the previous and next keyframe

 ### Allow overshoot
-If checked you can overshoot the pose by dragging the slider beyond it's max values
+If checked you can overshoot the pose by dragging the slider beyond its maximum values

 ## Installation & Usage

 ### User Installation

-1. [Download](https://github.com/nils-soderman/motionbuilder-inbetweener/releases/latest) the source code for the latest release
+1. Download the source code for the [latest release](https://github.com/nils-soderman/motionbuilder-inbetweener/releases/latest)
 2. Unzip it
-3. Drag and drop the *manual_installation/drag_n_drop_installer.py* into MotionBuilder's viewport and select *Execute*
+3. Drag and drop the *manual_installation/drag_n_drop_installer.py* onto MotionBuilder's viewport and select *Execute*
 4. You can now find the Inbetweener tool under the Animation menu at the top

 ### Pipeline integration